ddmitov/camel-doctor/README.md

   * **Select file to debug:** ``http://local-pseudodomain/perl-debugger?select-file``
   * **Send debugger command:** ``http://local-pseudodomain/perl-debugger?command=M``

 The working directory of ``dbgformatter.pl`` is the resources directory.

-``dbgformatter.pl`` is read only once at application startup, than it is stored in memory and is run as an one-liner to decrease execution time.

 ## History

-Camel Doctor was started as a part of [Perl Executing Browser](https://www.github.com/ddmitov/perl-executing-browser) in 2014.
+Camel Doctor was started as a part of the [Perl Executing Browser](https://www.github.com/ddmitov/perl-executing-browser) in 2014.

 ## License